Agent Memory with Cognee on Tigris S3 Storage

 ```

-The `[aws]` extra adds S3 support via `s3fs`.
-The default database backends (LanceDB for vectors, Kuzu for the knowledge graph, SQLite for metadata) are already included as core Cognee dependencies, so this one install covers the full stack.
+The `[aws]` extra adds S3 support through `s3fs`.
+The default database backends ship with core Cognee: LanceDB for vectors, Ladybug for the knowledge graph, and SQLite for metadata.
+This one install covers the full stack.
+For the Postgres backend (see [Choosing a database backend](#choosing-a-database-backend)), install `"cognee[postgres,aws]"` instead.

 ## Step 2: Create a Tigris bucket[](#step-2-create-a-tigris-bucket "Direct link to Step 2: Create a Tigris bucket")